ENCODE-DCC/snovault/docs/invalidation.rst

 Finding items to invalidate
 ---------------------------

 This has already been somewhat covered, but it's worth reiterating.
 Whenever an item is indexed, the `find_uuids_for_indexing` function is run to find all items in Elasticsearch that contain the indexed item in their linked_uuids.
 In addition to this, any items added from the `uuids_rev_linked_to_me` list generated from the @@index-data view are also invalidated, since new reverse links may have been created and those items need to be updated as well.
+All of these items are added to the secondary queue after a primary item has been indexed.

 Total Reindexing